“The EcoZoom stove range (and most rocket stoves) will save 50% of your monthly wood fuel bill…or your money back!”

 **Update: 17 April 2011**

-Vuthisa recently installed 90 wood-burning stoves in a village in Ixopo, KwaZulu-Natal.
+Vuthisa installed 90 wood-burning stoves in a village in Ixopo, KwaZulu-Natal.
 The management company could see the benefit of purchasing approximately 14 X StoveTec wood/charcoal stoves for the price of 1 X reconditioned cast-iron wood-burning stove and can carry the same workload at the same time.
 These usually loose standing stoves were cemented into custom-made docking stations to serve as 3-pot stoves i.e. 3 stoves in each home or docking station.
 Above each station is a hood that collects the emissions and channels it towards the chimney.
 The stoves are operated with just a few sticks of wood and will only occasionally give off smoke, such as when started up or when adding new wood.
 This particular village is connected to the electricity grid but the management company had no option but to leave it offline and revert to using wood in light of the annual electricity hikes imposed by Eskom.
-Visit the installations page: http://vuthisa.com/news/rocket-stove/ for info on existing projects.
+Visit the installations page: https://vuthisa.com/news/rocket-stove/ for info on existing projects.

 **Update: 20 December 2010**

 The Journal of the International Energy Initiative, Volume 14, no.3, recently published (September, 2010) “Field testing and survey evaluation of household biomass cookstoves in rural sub-Saharan Africa” by Edwin Adkins, Erika Tyler, Jin Wang, David Siriri, Vijay Modi of Columbia University, New York, NY, USA.
 The conclusion reached was that the StoveTec stove was voted the best stove by the participants of the study in both Uganda and Tanzania…